How high is the risk of contracting COVID-19 in a stadium? | DW | 29.06.2021

 Most problematic, according to Scheuch and Schaffner, is what happens before and after a game; tens of thousands of fans use buses, trains and planes to get to and from the stadium.
 They stay overnight in hotels and may want to party in bars after a game.

 Scientific studies show that mask-wearing is a critical factor in preventing outbreaks.
-According to a still-unpublished study by the RWI Leibniz Institute for Economic Research and the SDU University of Southern Denmark in Sonderborg, obtained by DW, Bundesliga matches with large crowds led to a significant increase in new infections.
-This was particularly the case when the masks only had to be worn on the way to the seats, but not in the fan block.
+According to an unpublished study obtained by DW from the RWI Leibniz Institute for Economic Research and the SDU University of Southern Denmark in Sonderborg, Bundesliga matches with large crowds led to a significant increase in new infections.
+This was particularly the case when masks only had to be worn on the way to stadium seats, but not in the fan block.

 Sporting events with a high number of spectators "pose an increased risk of infection," says the author of the study, Philipp Breidenbach.
-The researchers recorded an increase in local infection rates of about seven to eight percent after the Bundesliga matches studied.
-The results are clear evidence of how important it is to wear a mask and maintain one's personal distance rules when attending events, the study says.
+The researchers recorded an increase in local infection rates of about 7-8% after the Bundesliga matches studied.
+The results are clear evidence of how important it is to wear a mask and maintain personal distancing rules when attending events, the study says.

 Schaffner agrees: "Masks are not perfect.
 But they do provide some protection if everybody is yelling around you in a soccer game."

-The first half of the European Championship has already shown that the specified minimum distances in the arenas are not being observed.
-In Copenhagen, Munich, Budapest and other venues, many fans stood and sat close together.
+The first half of the European Championship has already shown that the specified minimum distance in the arenas is not being observed.
+In Copenhagen, Munich, Budapest, and other venues, many fans stood and sat close together.

-There are growing concerns about the fact that the number of infections being caused by the Delta variant of COVID-19 is on the rise in host countries Russia and in Great Britain.
-The last three matches of the tournament are to be held in London, with Wembley to be filled to 75% capacity.
+There are growing concerns that the number of infections being caused by the delta variant of COVID-19 is on the rise in host countries Russia and in Great Britain.

 If UEFA has its way, Wembley will have even more spectators for the semis and final than for Austria vs. Italy